xiix0/scam/README.md

-The smallest worm will turn being trodden on.
+There's small choice in rotten apples.
-		-- William Shakespeare, "Henry VI"
+		-- William Shakespeare, "The Taming of the Shrew"